vinodkumar007-lang/vinodkumar007-lang/README.md

+The Kafka message changes have been completed and verified with one updated message.
+You may now proceed with your testing in the DEV environment.

-The updated Kafka messages are now being picked up by FileManager.
-Please continue your testing in DEV and let us know if you find any issues or observations.
+Please let us know if you encounter any issues or have further observations.